HAVE YOU EVER HAD QUINOA GRANOLA? BECAUSE IF NOT, YOU’RE MISSING OUT!

 WHAT MAKES IT CLUMP?

 The magic ingredient to make this granola clump together as it cools for gloriously delish chunks is egg white.
 I know – weird right?!
+But its the key to getting this Quinoa Granola Recipe elevated to the perfect texture!

 The trick is to beat your egg white until it is white and foamy like a soft peaked meringue (so soft enough that it slides off a spoon).
 When you toss the granola in an egg white, it helps bind it and that is what gives you bigger clusters that make granola next level!